The mississippi delegation

 district 1 - u.s. rep. Trent kelly (r)

-Congressman Trent Kelly was first elected in a special election in 2015 and is serving his fourth full term.
+Congressman Trent Kelly was first elected in a special election in 2015 and is serving his fifth full term.
 The Congressman is also a Major General in the Army National Guard.
 He serves on the Agriculture, Armed Services, and Intelligence Committees.
 Congressman Kelly’s district is in northeastern Mississippi.
 He is married, the father of three, and holds undergraduate and law degrees from the University of Mississippi.

 Thomas Take: Safe Bet Republican